-Hardest Countries to ConquerNations have always wanted more land.
-There have been many weak countries that got taken over in 38 minutes, but some countries are big strong, and can’t be conquered without the attacker’s nation being conquered instead.
+Top 10 Hardest Countries to ConquerNations have always wanted more land.
+There have been weak countries that were taken over in 38 minutes, but some countries are big, strong, and can’t be conquered without the attacker’s nation being conquered instead.
 As for any commander in chief who wants to try their military against these countries, good luck.
 It will be hard, if not impossible.
 Of course, these can all theoretically be conquered, but it's not always a great idea to spend all your military on it.

 The United States of America is often the subject of ridicule from other developed nations.
-Take Pink Guy’s “White Is Right”, or Europeans and Australians criticizing the US Government for poor gun control.
+Take Pink Guy's "White Is Right", or Europeans and Australians criticizing the US Government for its controversial lack of gun control.

 But when there is a crazy dictator, or another country is about to get conquered, the US Army comes in.
-Most of the US taxpayers’ money winds up in this country’s military.
+A lot of the US taxpayers' money winds up in this country's military.

 The US also has the first National Park in the world.
 In total, they have more than 400, each one vastly different from the other.
 With a land area, also comes geographical diversity, which is often annoying for invaders.

 With people power, land area, and more gun power than people power, the USA really fits perfectly for a list like this.